 There are many reasons why your light bulbs burn out so frequently.
-It can be due to high voltage, poor wiring on circuit and mains, more wattage on a dimmer switch, improper air circulation, and many more.
+It can be due to high voltage, poor wiring on circuits and mains, more wattage on a dimmer switch, improper air circulation, and many more.

 You can check if the holder is either loose or the light bulb too tight.
 But if everything looks fine, and you throw away yet another bulb, we suggest you consult with an expert electrician.